AA-SNAP/proposal/README.md

 ### ERC-2535: Diamonds, Multi-Facet Proxy
 ERC-2535 proposes a new way of managing smart contracts on the Ethereum blockchain.
 The proposal suggests creating a new type of contract called a Diamond, which acts as a multi-facet proxy for other smart contracts.
 The Diamond contract provides a way for developers to add and remove functionality from their contracts without having to redeploy the entire contract.
 This makes it easier to upgrade contracts and maintain backwards compatibility with existing contracts.
 The proposal also includes a set of best practices for creating and managing Diamond contracts.

-## Introduction
-We are thrilled to submit our project proposal, **AA-SNAP**, to the Ethereum Foundation's grant program.
-Our project is focused on creating a packaging management solution for Account Abstraction upgradeability using the Diamond Standard.
-With AA-SNAP, developers can publish their Facets (SNAPS) on our platform, and users can easily manage the storage slots of their diamonds.

 ## Problem
 Currently, users face several challenges when trying to **create and manage** their **Account Abstraction upgrades**.
 For instance, users have to manually upgrade their contracts, which is cumbersome and prone to errors.
 Moreover, users have to manage the storage slots of their diamonds to avoid collisions, which is a time-consuming and complex process.
 These challenges make it difficult for users to fully benefit from Account Abstraction.